|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 from New Jersey, who had moved to Israel some years ago donated a kidney to Enid Wurtman, a 70 year old

-her in the USA and in Israel and she had at least 20 donors prior and none had worked out!
-Donor was a result
+in the USA and in Israel and she had at least 20 donors prior and none had worked out!
+Donor was a result of my

-About one month prior I had my first Facebook kidney match!
-Peter DelMasto, a 58 year old Special Ed teacher
+FACEBOOK KIDNEY MATCH!
+I had my first Facebook kidney match!
+Peter DelMasto, a 58 year old Special

-from Massachussets donated a kidney to a 71 year old man, as a result of a posting I had on Facebook for his
+Ed teacher from Massachussets donated a kidney to a 71 year old man, as a result of a posting I had on one of my

-recipient!
-Transplant took place at New York Presbytarian - Columbia last November.
+Facebook groups, for his recipient!
+Transplant took place at New York Presbytarian - Columbia November 2012

 * * * *